hankbao/libreboot/docs/gnulinux/configuring_parabola.md

 The wiki cautions that this should be used with care.
-For example, since older packages are deleted from the repo, if you encounter issues and want to revert back to an older package then it\'s useful to have the caches available.
-Only do this if you are sure that you won\'t need it.
+For example, since older packages are deleted from the repo, if you encounter issues and want to revert back to an older package then it's useful to have the caches available.
+Only do this if you are sure that you won't need it.

 The wiki also mentions this method for removing everything from the cache, including currently installed packages that are cached:\